An Introduction to Solving the Least-Squares Problem in Variational Data Assimilation

+In strong constraint 4DVar, only the initial state $x_0 \in\mathbb{R}^n$ is used in the cost function \eqref{eq:costfunc_strong}.
+This leads to a simpler formulation compared to weak constraint 4DVar and hence to lower computational costs.
+Weak constraint 4DVar requires significantly more memory because the cost function \eqref{eq:costfunc_weakc_state} involves the much larger state vector $x \in\mathbb{R}^p$.
+Furthermore, the model error covariance matrices $Q_i$ are required, although they are not always known.
+However, the weak constraint formulation is beneficial for longer assimilation windows as it better accounts for the model error build up over time.

-In practical applications, problems \eqref{eq:costfunc_weakc_state} and \eqref{eq:costfunc_strong} have the following important properties. \begin{itemize} \item The dimension $n$ of $x_i$ generally exceeds $10^7$ so the problems are large-scale (especially~\eqref{eq:costfunc_weakc_state}) \cite{bauer2015quiet, carrassi_data_2018, chrust2025impact}. \item The total number of observations $m = \sum_{i=0}^N m_i$ is small compared to $n$, i.e., $m \ll n$ \cite{bauer2015quiet, carrassi_data_2018}. \item The covariance matrices $B,R_i,Q_i$ are generally not diagonal and may not be explicitly available.
-They are modeled or estimated, and only their actions on a vector can be computed \cite{bannister2008review, janjic2018representation, tremolet2007model, weaver2005multivariate}. \item $\mathcal{M}_i$ and $\mathcal{H}_i$ are available only as operators.
+In practical applications, the weak and strong formulations\eqref{eq:costfunc_weakc_state} and \eqref{eq:costfunc_strong} have the following important properties. \begin{itemize} \item The dimension $n$ of $x_i$ generally exceeds $10^7$, so the problems are large-scale (especially~\eqref{eq:costfunc_weakc_state}) \cite{bauer2015quiet, carrassi_data_2018, chrust2025impact}. \item The total number of observations $m = \sum_{i=0}^N m_i$ is small compared to $n$, i.e., $m \ll n$ \cite{bauer2015quiet, carrassi_data_2018}. \item The covariance matrices $B$, $R_i$, and $Q_i$ ensure the correct weighting is applied to each term in the cost function to obtain the maximum \emph{a posteriori} estimate.
+They are generally not diagonal and may not be explicitly available.
+Hence they are modelled, for instance, using diffusion-based correlation operators, or estimated using Monte-Carlo methods, and only their actions on a vector can be computed \cite{bannister2008review, janjic2018representation, tremolet2007model, weaver2005multivariate}. \item $\mathcal{M}_i$ and $\mathcal{H}_i$ are available only as operators.